Why choose to encapsulate your placenta?

 3. Consuming the placenta causes the smooth muscles around the mammary cells to contract and eject milk, which means better breastmilk production.

-4. Proponents also believe it may help with pain control and replace depleted iron.
+4. Some also believe it may help with pain control and replace depleted iron.

 Can you taste it?